 This past month, The Auxiliary of NorthShore University HealthSystem (NorthShore) proudly began the planning process for ACE 2017 with an exciting and productive meeting at the Chicago Botanic Garden.
-ACE Co-Chairs Melissa David and Laura Koh were both in attendance, as well as over thirty other ACE committee members.
-The group gathered to discuss plans for the 33rd annual event, which will once again be held on the Garden’s exquisite grounds.
+ACE Co-Chairs Melissa David and Laura Koh were both in attendance, as well as over thirty ACE committee members.
+The group gathered to discuss plans for the 33rd annual event which will once again be held on the Garden’s exquisite grounds.

 Also in attendance were a line-up of ACE guest speakers.
 Dr. Karen Kaul, Chairman of the Department of Pathology & Laboratory Medicine at NorthShore, and Dr. Mark Dunnenberger, Program Director, Pharmacogenomics at NorthShore, both spoke about the significant effect ACE contributions have had on their research.
 The doctors were then presented with a $185,000 check from last year’s proceeds by ACE 2016 Co-Chairs, Debbie Kerr and Dana Turban.